robotter-ai/hummingbot-hydration-setup/README.md

 # Hummingbot + Hydration Quickstart
-A repository with scripts to easily setup Hummingbot to do market-making with Hydration (HDX).
+A repository with scripts to easily set up Hummingbot to do market-making with Hydration (HDX).

 While this repository is fully functional, it serves as a product preview until the Hummingbot Foundation officially merges the code.
-In the meantime, the setup flow demonstrated here, using the Hummingbot Client and Gateway, remains compatible with the latest Hummingbot versions by updating the docker-compose.yml file accordingly
+In the meantime, the setup flow demonstrated here, using the Hummingbot Client and Gateway, remains compatible with the latest Hummingbot versions by updating the docker-compose.yml file accordingly.

 ## Instructions

 ### Prerequisites

-- Docker (or Docker Destop)
+- Docker (or Docker Desktop)
 - Unix-like system (Linux, MacOS) or WSL (for Windows)

 ### Create and configure the Hummingbot Client